Medications Used in Dentistry

 Medications to control plaque and gingivitis

-Chlorhexidine is an antibiotic that controls plaque and gingivitis in the mouth or in periodontal pockets (the space between your gum and tooth).
-The medication is available as a mouth rinse.
+Chlorhexidine (Peridex™) is an anti-bacterial mouth rinse that eliminates plaque and treats gingivitis in the mouth or in periodontal pockets (the space between your gum and tooth).
+This mouth rinse may be given to help treat periodontal disease or may be given after a dental procedure to help you heal.

-Note: Chlorhexidine may cause an increase in tartar on your teeth, and may stain the tooth, tooth filling, and dentures or other appliances.
+Note: Chlorhexidine may cause an increase in tartar on your teeth, and may temporarily stain the tooth, tooth filling, and dentures or other appliances.
 Brushing with a tartar-control toothpaste and flossing your teeth daily will help reduce this tartar buildup and staining.
-In addition, you should visit your dentist at least every six months to have your teeth cleaned and your gums examined.
-Be sure to tell your dentist if you have ever had any unusual or allergic reaction to this medicine or to skin disinfectants that contain chlorhexidine.
+You should visit your dentist at least every six months to have your teeth cleaned and your gums examined.
+Be sure to tell your dentist if you've ever had any unusual or allergic reaction to this medicine or to skin disinfectants that contain chlorhexidine.

-Your dentist may recommend that you use an over-the-counter antiseptic mouth rinse product to reduce plaque, gingivitis, and the germs that cause bad breath.
+Your dentist may recommend that you use an over-the-counter antiseptic mouth rinse like Listerine® to reduce plaque, gingivitis and germs that cause bad breath.

 Medications to prevent tooth decay

-Prescription-strength fluoride is available as a liquid, tablet, and chewable tablet.
-It usually is taken once daily.
-It is prescribed for children and adults who live in homes in which the water is not fluoridated (has not had fluoride added to the water).
+Prescription-strength fluoride is available as a liquid, tablet and chewable tablet.
+It's usually taken once daily.
+It's prescribed for children and adults who live in homes in which the water isn't fluoridated (hasn't had fluoride added to the water) or in people at high risk of developing cavities.

-- Tell your dentist if you are on a low-sodium or sodium-free diet.
+- Tell your dentist if you're on a low-sodium or sodium-free diet.

-- Do not eat or drink dairy products one hour before or one hour after taking fluoride.
+- Don't eat or drink dairy products one hour before or one hour after taking fluoride.

 Dry mouth medications